 Observing a lesson or taking a short interview/trial lesson is free, and there is no obligation to sign up.

 I have over 15 years of experience teaching hundreds of students through private music lessons, Suzuki group classes, chamber music groups, heterogeneous string classes, and youth orchestras.
+I have taught and enjoyed working with people at all stages of life: baby classes for parents & infants; weekly lessons & classes for school-age children, youth & young adults; or lessons that fit around the schedule of working adults & retired seniors.

 I love my work and am always looking for ideas to improve the quality of my teaching.
 To this end, I have completed extensive Suzuki Method teacher training courses covering Suzuki teaching philosophy, the entire Suzuki Viola curriculum, and the curriculum for Suzuki violin books 1-4.